turbot/tailpipe-docs/docs/query/batch-query.md

 title: Batch Queries
 ---

->[!NOTE]
-> cloned from tailpipe, with minor variation. how much is applicable?

 # Batch Queries

 Tailpipe queries can provide valuable insight into your logs, and the interactive client is a powerful tool for ad hoc queries and exploration.
 Often, however, you will write a query that you will want to re-run in the future, either manually or perhaps as a cron job.
 Tailpipe allows you to save your query to a file, and pass the file into the `tailpipe query` command.